hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 **Device fingerprint**

-The cartridge supports device fingerprint information by sourcing the dynamically generated JavaScript from HiPay Fullservice.
+The cartridge supports device fingerprint information by sourcing the dynamically generated JavaScript from HiPay Enterprise.
 The JavaScript determines the available information and creates or generates a so-called black box.
 To use this functionality, custom configurations are needed.
 These custom configurations are not part of the development